Akshay199456/100DaysOfCode/README.md

 - Day 69-75: Working on Introduction to Java Programming and Data Structures(Book)
 - Day 76: Working on leetcode problems
 - Day 77: Working on Introduction to Java Programming and Data Structures(Book) - Completed Chapter 6
+- Day 78: Working on [*Expense Tracker*](https://github.com/Akshay199456/ExpenseTracker) as well as Leetcode